 Source: Brigham and Women’s Hospital, September 2015: A Patient Guide to Amyloidosis.

-The next section in this guide is Statistics, and it helps explain how many people are diagnosed with this disease and general survival rates.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Risk Factors.
+It explains what factors may increase the chance of developing this disease.
+Or, use the menu to choose another section to continue reading this guide.